 The school will make a request for HNBF when, despite an individual programme over time, the school cannot continue to meet the needs of a young person without additional resources, funding or access to a specialised provision or resource.
-The funding is allocated for a two year period and may be more appropriate to a child than an EHC Plan.
+The funding is allocated for a two-term period and may be more appropriate to a child than an EHC Plan.
 The school must demonstrate that that over £6,000 has already been spent in order to support the child.

-Statutory Assessment (Statement/EHCP) - A request may be made to the LA if a student demonstrates significant cause for concern or where a student does not make the progress expected despite support at the SEND level, and the student meets the criteria for an EHCP.
-Parents of students with a Statement of Special Educational Need/EHCP are advised by the LA to contact schools in advance of any application to discuss the particular needs of their son or daughter and the terms of the Statement/EHCP.
-Provided the agreed criteria are met, no child would be denied a place at Ivingswood Academy on the grounds of having an identified Special Educational Need or Disability.
+Statutory Assessment (EHCP) - A request may be made to the Local Authority if a student demonstrates significant cause for concern or where a student does not make the progress expected despite support at the SEND level, and the student meets the criteria for an EHCP.